Wonyocho/campingcar-rental-manager/README.md

-# campingcar-rental-manager
-# Camping Car Rental System
+# Camping Car Rental Manager

 A Java Swing GUI application backed by a MySQL relational database, for managing a camping‐car rental service with separate **Administrator** and **Member** modes.